APEbbers/SerialCommunicator/README.md

 ![image](https://user-images.githubusercontent.com/10145631/149211146-05340218-3b55-437a-a883-88208128c27f.png)

 Here can you:
 - Select the USB port to which the arduino is connected.
-The USB port is identified with VID and PID numbers.
-THe plugin will remember these numbers for next time and makes sure
+The USB port is identified with the VID and PID numbers of the connected device.
-  that even when a different USB port is used, the correct USB port will be selected..
+  The plugin will uses these numbers to automaticly connect to the same device next time you start OctoPrint.
+Even when you plug your device to a different USB port.
 - Select the baudrate.
 (The arduino must be programmed with the same baudrate!)